 - Ways to engage their site visitors- email, phone number, and contact form

 Knowing the weakness of your competitors may help you to identify your own strengths.
 Perhaps, you can turn their weakness into your strength to gain a competitive advantage over them.
-To identify their weakness you can look onto aspects like Small team size, Building size, Low net profit, Poor sales effort, etc
+To identify their weakness you can look Into aspects like Small team size, Building size, Low net profit, Poor sales effort, etc.

 Be sure to make a list of their weakness in their online presence as well.
-That includes poor website structure, Non-mobile responsive website, confusing and frustrating interface, slow page loading time, Lack of useful content etc.
+That includes poor website structure, mobile unresponsive website, confusing and frustrating interface, slow page loading time, Lack of useful content etc.